steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstream.md

 This operation instructs the source to retrieve `data[]` from a different source from the current source.
-This is only relevant if the filesystem supports multiple replicas of a file -and there is currently >1 valid replica of the data at offset `offset`.
+This is only relevant if the filesystem supports multiple replicas of a file and there is more than 1 replica of the data at offset `offset`.

 #### Preconditions

-Not all subclasses implement the operation operation, and instead either raise an exception -or return `False`.
+Not all subclasses implement the operation operation, and instead either raise an exception or return `False`.

-    supported(FSDIS, Seekable.seekToNewSource) else raise [UnsupportedOperation, IOException]
+    supported(FSDIS, Seekable.seekToNewSource) else raise [UnsupportedOperationException, IOException]

 Examples: `CompressionInputStream` , `HttpFSFileSystem`

-If supported, the file must be open
+If supported, the file must be open:

     isOpen(FSDIS)